|Name:||Gold Springs project|

 The Company has identified 33 drill-targets based on +1 g/t gold (Au) outcropping samples, geologic and structural modeling, and geophysical results.
 Gold Springs is somewhat unique in that all of the known resources and targets are exposed on surface.
 With further exploration work, it is expected that additional targets will be developed under post-mineral cover.

-The North Jumbo and South Jumbo are priority targets, located approximately 1.5 km apart at the northern and southern ends of the 6-km Jumbo Trend.
+The North Jumbo and South Jumbo are priority targets, located approximately 1.5 km apart at the northern and southern ends of the 5,5km Jumbo Trend.
 Grey Eagle and White Point occur within a collapsed caldera margin while Thor is representative of a deeper exposure of the higher-grade veins typical of epithermal systems.
 Charlie Ross consists of three closely spaced parallel structural zones which host mineralization in a western, central, and eastern zone, the largest of which is an extension of historic mining activities.

-In November 2019, the Company drilled 14 holes at the Homestake target, 700 meters east of the Grey Eagle resource, on the Nevada side of the Gold Springs project.
-The Homestake target includes the historic Homestake mine and mill, which was in operation during the late 1800s and early 1900s.
-The Homestake target is highlighted by two main parallel 3-4-meter-thick gold-bearing high-grade veins separated by 20-30 meters of brecciated and silicified rocks with intermediate gold grades.
+In November 2019, the Company drilled 14 holes at Homestake, 700 meters east of the Grey Eagle resource, on the Nevada side of the project.
+Homestake includes the historic Homestake mine and mill, which was in operation during the late 1800s and early 1900s.
+Homestake is highlighted by two main parallel 3-4-meter-thick gold-bearing high-grade veins separated by 20-30 meters of brecciated and silicified rocks with intermediate gold grades.
 The package of veins and breccia is surrounded by a wide low-grade stockwork zone.

 Gold mineralization at Gold Springs is characterized by structurally controlled vein and stockwork systems that are laterally extensive, forming wide corridors of mineralization that are traceable over strike lengths of several kilometers.
 The structural zones are a combination of extensional and lateral faults, as well as ring fracture systems and radial faults associated with caldera margins.